 “HIPAA Security Regulations” means the regulations promulgated under HIPAA by the United States Department of Health and Human Services to protect the security of Electronic Protected Health Information, including, but not limited to 45 CFR § 160 and 45 CFR § 164, Subpart A and C.

 “HITECH Standards” means the privacy, security and security Breach notification provisions applicable to a Business Associate under Subtitle D of the Health Information Technology for Economic and Clinical Health Act (“HITECH”), which is Title XIII of the American Recovery and Reinvestment Act of 2009 (Public Law 111-5), and any regulations promulgated thereunder.
-“Breach” shall mean the acquisition, access, use, or disclosure of Protected Health Information in a manner not permitted under 45 CFR § 164, Subpart E (the “HIPAA Privacy Rule”) “Breach” shall not include:
+“Breach” shall mean the acquisition, access, use, or disclosure of Protected Health Information in a manner not permitted under 45 CFR § 164, Subpart E (the “baa agreement hipaa Privacy Rule”) “Breach” shall not include:

 - Any unintentional acquisition, access or use of Protected Health Information by a workforce member or person acting under the authority of Covered Entity or Business Associate, if such acquisition, access or use was made in good faith and within the scope of authority and does not result in further use or disclosure in a manner not permitted under the HIPAA Privacy Rule; or